 9. Whatever happened to our ancient writing system?

 First things first: You’re not supposed to call our ancient script “alibata” because it’s a misnomer.
 The word (from ‘Alif-bata,’ the first letters of the Arabic script) was actually invented by Paul Versoza who thought our earliest writing system was of Arabic origins.

-The thing is, the baybayin (which is the correct term) is believed to be one of indigenous alphabets in Asia that originated from the Sanskrit of the ancient India.
+The thing is, the baybayin (which is the correct term) is believed to be one of the indigenous alphabets in Asia that originated from the Sanskrit of ancient India.

 Upon their arrival, some of the Spanish chroniclers didn’t believe their eyes when they saw some of the natives being so literate.
 Father Chirino observed that there is “hardly a man, and much less a woman, who does not read and write,” while Morga wrote that there were very few who “do not write it (baybayin) very well and correctly.”

 Composed of 17 symbols, the ancient baybayin has survived in a few artifacts and in Father Plasencia’s Doctrina Christiana en lengua Española y Tagala, known as the only example of the baybayin from the 16th century.

 As to why the baybayin quickly disappeared, there are few possible reasons.
 First, we were not like China which was miles ahead when it comes to writing and record-keeping.
 Instead, our ancestors used anything they could get their hands on as their writing pad (leaves, bamboo tubes, bark of trees, you name it) while pointed weapons or saps of trees served as their ink.

 The Boxer Codex also suggests that the content of whatever our ancestors wrote was relatively insignificant: “They have neither books nor histories nor do they write anything of any length but only letters and reminders to one another.”